fongie/static-site-with-aws-cdk/site/content/posts/static-site-with-aws-cdk.md

 +++
 draft = false
 date = 2021-03-06T19:29:58+01:00
-title = "Building a static blog with Hugo and deploying it using AWS CDK" description = "How I created this blog!
+title = "Building a static blog with Hugo and deploying it with AWS CDK" description = "How I created this blog!
 Or: quickly creating a static website and deploying it to AWS using CDK" slug = "static-site-with-cdk" authors = ["Max Körlinge"]